exakat/php-dictionary/dictionary/readability.ini.rst

 Readable code may be understood on the spot, while unreadable code hides some important part of the process.

-Readability is a human characteristic of the code : it depends on the level of knowledge of the reader.
+Readability is a human characteristic of the code: it depends on the level of knowledge of the reader.
 Good naming is an important part of readability, as intention are conveyed.

 .. code-block:: php